bLUr (2025)

 Costume Design Harriet Jung

-International Development Nicole Birmann Bloom, nicibbloom@gmail.com
+International Touring Nicole Birmann Bloom, nicibbloom@gmail.com

-Administrative Associate Kierra Nguyen
+Administrative Associate/Company Manager Kierra Nguyen

 bLUr is a National Dance Project/NDP supported work